-Filmora9 is the latest iteration of Wondershare’s video editing software.
+Filmora is the latest iteration of Wondershare’s video editing software.
 This desktop video editing app offers a simplified editing interface while still giving users control over their media.
-Filmora’s collection of editing tools includes all of the basics, plus speed and reverse clip controls, video and audio track separation and picture in picture support.
+Filmora’s collection of editing tools includes all of the basics, plus speed and reverse clip controls, video and audio track separation and picture-in-picture support.
 As for image adjustments, users can improve image quality and dial in a look with a robust collection of filters and effects, including support for 3D LUTs.

-A guide to video editing software would be incomplete without a nod to these three professional editing applications.
-While we wholeheartedly support DaVinci Resolve 16 as our pick for best professional editing software based on value and functionality, we also can’t ignore the enduring ubiquity of the editing platforms from Avid, Apple and Adobe.
+A guide to video editing software would be incomplete without a nod to these four professional editing applications.
+We can’t ignore the enduring ubiquity of the editing platforms from Avid, Apple, Adobe and Blackmagic Design.
 To be considered a professional editor, it’s all but mandatory that you know your way around at least one of the following programs.

 If you’re already editing on one of the following three applications, stick with it; we do not recommend switching.
-Additionally, if any of the three below appeal to you over our official recommendation of DaVinci Resolve 16, you should go for it.
+Additionally, if any of the three below appeal to you over our official recommendation, you should go for it.
 They are all very capable applications that will take you far.